Opinion: Hugging is common and meaningful in the animal kingdom

 Among all the urgent news stories this week, it was cheering to read an account from Emma Bryce on Live Science that said: animals hug.
 For comfort, reassurance and warmth.

-Zanna Clay, a primatologist at Durham University in the UK, told LiveScience about bonobos who have been orphaned by hunting and now live at a sanctuary in the Democratic Republic of the Congo.
+Zanna Clay, a primatologist at Durham University in the U.K., told LiveScience about bonobos who have been orphaned by hunting and now live at a sanctuary in the Democratic Republic of Congo.

 "You have quite a lot of young orphans who need quite a lot of reassurance," she said.
 "They hug together and walk along in a little train."

-She says a bonobo in distress will reach out their arms for another bonobo, "and sort of ask for help."
+She says a bonobo in distress will reach out its arms for another bonobo, "and sort of ask for help."

 Crested black macaques call out for hugs by smacking their lips loudly.
 I had an uncle who did that.